-23. Hampshire was successful in an NHS England bid for funding to enhance peer support networks.
-This funding will be allocated to Parent/Carer Forums to enhance their current offer, to include place-based peer support, system advice, navigation of the SEND Local Offer, pathway guidance and information regarding Autism; to families living in Hampshire.
+24. Hampshire was successful in an NHS England bid for funding to enhance peer support networks.
+This funding has been allocated to Parent/Carer Forums to enhance their current offer, to include place-based peer support, system advice, navigation of the SEND Local Offer, pathway guidance and information regarding Autism; to families living in Hampshire.